-- Friendly visiting, attending meetings,
+- Friendly visiting, attending meetings;

-- Time spent on paperwork or travel,
+- Time spent on paperwork or travel;

-- Time spent writing reports and progress notes,
+- Time spent writing reports and progress notes;

-- Time spent on billing of services, and
+- Time spent on billing of services; and

-- Other non-Medicaid reimbursable activities such as time spent on general staff training not related to training for the natural or paid support regarding the recipient's Plan of Care.
+- Other non-Medicaid reimbursable activities such as time spent on general staff training not related to training for the natural or paid support regarding the recipient's POC.

-There is a \$2,250 cap per recipient per Plan of Care year for the combined range of professional services in the same day but not at the same time.
+There is a \$2,250 cap per recipient per POC year for the combined range of professional services in the same day but not at the same time.